callista-suite/libCallistaShared/README.md

 # libcallistashared

-This library provides the core UI framework behind all Callista Suite applications.
+This library provides the core UI framework and reusable code behind all Callista Suite applications.

 Any UI-related code that may be reusable among multiple applications should go here - for example, windowing code and layer management would go here, but a timeline for a video editor would *not*.